Top Asian News 3:24 a.m. GMT

 WASHINGTON (AP) — U.S. Treasury Secretary Scott Bessent said in a Tuesday speech that the ongoing tariffs showdown against China is unsustainable and he expects a “de-escalation” in the trade war between the world’s two largest economies.
 But in a private speech in Washington for JPMorgan Chase, Bessent also cautioned that talks between the United States and China had yet to formally start.
 U.S. President Donald Trump placed import taxes of 145% on China, which has countered with 125% tariffs on U.S. goods.
 Trump has placed tariffs on several dozen countries, causing the stock market to stumble and interest rates to increase on U.S.

-Disputed Kashmir has witnessed worst attack on civilians in years, sparking fear of rising tensions
+Disputed Kashmir witnesses deadliest attack on civilians in years, sparking fears of rising tensions

 NEW DELHI (AP) — At least 26 people were killed and 17 others wounded after gunmen opened fire on a group of tourists in Indian-controlled Kashmir, the worst assault in years targeting civilians in the restive region that has seen an anti-India rebellion for more than three decades.
 Tuesday’s attack took place in the picturesque town of Pahalgam in the Himalayan mountains, popular with Indian visitors.
 Police accused rebels of masterminding the attack, which sparked outrage and drew international condemnation, including from U.S. President Donald Trump.
 Pahalgam is in the Baisaran meadow, locally known as “mini Switzerland” and is accessible only on foot or horseback.